gernsdorfer/ngrx-lite/README.md

 - ⏱ create fast and easy a redux store
 - ⏳ integrated loading state
-- ⚒️ Support Redux Devtools for your light components-store (only if you use redux-devtools)
+- ⚒️ Support Redux Devtools for your light components-store (only if you use redux-devtools) for
+  - patchState
+  - setState
+  - created effects
 - 💽 support session/locale Storage

 <hr />